Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

 STREAKING

-Atlanta matched the 1976 Cincinnati Reds and 2007 Colorado Rockies, one behind the record eight in a row by the 2014 Kansas City Royals — only the Reds went on to win the World Series
+Atlanta matched the 1976 Cincinnati Reds and 2007 Colorado Rockies, one behind the record eight wins in a row to begin a postseason by the 2014 Kansas City Royals.
+Only the Reds went on to win the World Series.

 SHORT HOPS